How to excel at an interview

 - How soon can I expect to hear from you?

-Are you looking for new opportunities?
+Are you looking for your next career step?